Colorado Snowsports Museum and Hall of Fame Announces Class of 2024

 Hall of Fame candidates are nominated under the established criteria of Athlete, Sport Builder, Inspirational, or Pioneer categories, with the Hall of Fame Nomination Committee evaluating and confirming the nominees to move on to the final ballot.
 The 140-member Hall of Fame Voting Panel is comprised of current Hall of Fame members, key snow sports industry representatives, snow sports resorts, and the Hall’s board of directors.
 Learn more about our Hall of Fame here, https://www.snowsportsmuseum.org/hall-of-fame

 The annual induction ceremony – an inspiring, family-friendly event – will occur on Saturday, September 7, 2024, at the beautiful Gerald R. Ford Amphitheater in Vail, Colorado.
 The event is a great way to celebrate the inductees and Colorado snow sports, and ticket prices start at just $50 for adults, with all proceeds going to support the Colorado Snowsports Museum, a non-profit organization, and the State of Colorado’s official snow sports museum.
-Tickets will be available soon.
+Tickets can be purchased HERE.

 About the Colorado Snowsports Museum and Hall of Fame: